St. Erkenwald (poem): Poetics

 All of these features of the poem's form are conventional for later fourteenth-century alliterative verse.

 Summary

+The most important collection of early materials concerning Erkenwald is the Miracula Sanct Erkenwaldi, preserved as a 12th century manuscript in the Matthew Parker collection (Parker 161) at Corpus Christi College, Cambridge.
+The miracle in the poem is not in these materials, suggesting the story post-dates this manuscript.

+It is possible the plot of the poem is a development of an (in its time) well-known story relating to the discovery of the head of a dead judge and John de Beromyarde, a famous Dominican of the later 1300s; a source being Summa Praedicantum.

 St Erkenwalds story appears to come in two distinct sections, matching the division made by large initials in the surviving manuscript, noted above.
 The first provides a brief, historical context for the poem.
 The first section also depicts the discovery of an awe-inspiring sarcophagus and the concern and confusion of those that found it.
 The second focuses on St Erkenwald's dialogue with the re-animated corpse.

 The poem begins with a brief historical description of England's shift from pagan belief to Christendom.
 The poem says that when, after the passing of the Roman Empire, the pagan Saxons invaded Britain, they drove the British into Wales and established pagan beliefs in the newly created England.
 St Augustine of Canterbury was sent to convert the English and to purify the pagan temples, replacing them with churches.
-The poem notes that London was then called "New Troy".
+The poem says that London was then called "New Troy".